Polish students redesigned public transport in Abu Dhabi

-Their solution was awarded second prize in the global Open Data ADDATHON competition organized by Abu Dhabi Digital Authorities in December 2021
+The public transport solution from students from Poland was awarded second prize in the global Open Data ADDATHON competition.
+It was organized by Abu Dhabi Digital Authorities, December 2021.

 Teams were to develop solutions to improve the inhabitants’ quality of life based on 2,500 datasets.
 Especially welcome were excessive pollution levels, reliability of energy supplies, transport efficiency, and broadly understood safety.
 The participants had only two weeks to define the problem, design the solution and present its prototype.